Welcome to the Catholic Education Diocese of Wollongong (CEDoW) COVID-19 Information Centre

-If you or a member of your family experiences COVID-19 symptoms, stay home and seek medical care as soon as possible.
-Symptoms include:
+If you or a member of your family experiences COVID-19 symptoms, stay home and get tested as soon as possible.

 If you have reason to believe your child is vulnerable to COVID-19 because of a pre-existing medical condition, please contact your school to discuss your circumstances.

 The most effective thing you can do to protect yourself and your family is to follow the advice of government and health officials.
 Keep up to date with the latest information from government.

 The most important thing to remember is this is not cause for panic.
 We are taking every reasonable step to protect the health of students and staff in our schools, and to slow the spread of COVID-19 in our community.